 Top 10 RomComs To Destress While The Outside World Is A Mess

-Who else is in desperate need of some good old fashioned escapism right now?
+Who else is in desperate need of some good old-fashioned escapism right now?
 Seriously, we’re all stuck inside with nothing to do but scroll through our phones!
 That does not sound healthy.
 Plus, we have great taste in movies at Loverly.
-So, if you want to keep your mind off the news, here are 10 films that will leave you giggling with glee and blissfully unaware of the outside world for at least a little over an hour.
+So, if you want to keep your mind off the news, here are ten films that will have you giggling with glee and blissfully unaware of the outside world for at least an hour and a half.

 1. Bringing Up Baby (1938)

 This movie will transport you to another time and place in the best way possible!
 Katharine Hepburn and Cary Grant are two of the most famous actors of the silver screen for a reason.
 And this movie is that reason!
-Okay, well, they did other stuff too, but for our purposes, this is the only movie that matters right now.
+Okay, well, they did a ton of other stuff too, but for our purposes, this is the only movie that matters right now.
 Bringing Up Baby is a classic mismatched romcom about an uptight (but gorgeous) man, Grant, who is engaged to the wrong woman; he stumbles upon his soulmate in the delightfully ditzy debutante played by Hepburn.
-Also, spoiler alert, the “Baby” they’re bringing up… is not the kind of baby you think it is.
+Also, spoiler alert, the “baby” they’re bringing up…is not the kind of baby you think it is.